viamrobotics/docs/docs/mobility/frame-system/_index.md

 The distance on the floor from the wheeled base to the board and camera setup is 200 millimeters.

-Add this value to `"X"` in the base's reference frame `Translation` attribute, and the frame system readjusts to show the base's translation:
+Add this value to `"x"` in the base's reference frame `Translation` attribute, and the frame system readjusts to show the base's translation:

 ![Base translated 200mm forwards shown in the Frame System Editor](/mobility/frame-system/demo_base_edited.png)

 The distance from the board to the camera mounted overhead is 50 millimeters.

-Add this value to `"Z"` in the camera's reference frame `Translation` attribute, and the frame system readjusts to show the camera's translation:
+Add this value to `"z"` in the camera's reference frame `Translation` attribute, and the frame system readjusts to show the camera's translation:

 ![Camera translated 50 mm overhead shown in the Frame System Editor](/mobility/frame-system/demo_camera_edited_1.png)

 Now the distance between these components is accurately reflected in the visualization.
 However, the camera doesn't yet display as oriented towards the base.

-Adjust the [orientation vector](/internals/orientation-vector/) to 0.5 degrees in `"OX"` in the camera's reference frame `Orientation` attribute, and the frame system readjusts to show the camera's orientation:
+Adjust the [orientation vector](/internals/orientation-vector/) to 0.5 degrees in `"ox"` in the camera's reference frame `Orientation` attribute, and the frame system readjusts to show the camera's orientation:

 ![Camera oriented .5 degrees OX shown in the Frame System Editor](/mobility/frame-system/demo_camera_edited_2.png)